michaelbromley/angularUtils/src/directives/terminalType/README.md

 * **`start-typing`** Optionally specify an expression which, when it evaluates to `true`, will trigger the typing effect.
 Until it evaluates to `true`, the typing will not start.
 Default behaviour when this attribute is not present it to start typing immediately.

+* **`force-caret`** If you are using the `start-typing` attribute, by default the element's caret will not be displayed until typing commences.
+Using `force-caret` forces the caret to be added as soon as the page loads, and the caret will just sit there blinking until `start-typing` becomes true.

 * **`on-completion`** Optionally provide an expression or method to evaluate once the text has finished being typed.
 Useful for chaining elements together by setting a boolean value in the `on-completion` of the first element, which is then used in the